-An obvious benefit of digitization of CSR is the scaling back on the use of paper.
-Cloud storage eliminates paper waste, and makes it easier to access all documents from anywhere.
+An obvious benefit of digitisation of CSR is the scaling back on the use of paper.
+Cloud storage eliminates paper waste and makes it easier to access all documents from anywhere.
 Going digital reduces the emissions produced for every ton of paper.

-Paper doesn’t only create energy waste, it also creates water waste.
+Paper does not only create energy waste, it also creates water waste.
 An A4 paper requires 10 litres of water per sheet!
 Not to forget, paper production endangers natural habitats: over 30 million acres of woods are being destroyed yearly.
-A digital platform or an app can significantly lower the organization’s environmental impact and reduce the strain of internal sources.
+Therefore, a digital platform or an app can significantly lower the organization’s environmental impact.
+What is more, it can reduce the strain of internal sources.

-Even though digitizing the workplace is the greenest option, it still generates 2% of greenhouse gas emissions over a year.
-This pollution comes from having information stored in data centres, that consume a lot of energy.
+Even though digitising the workplace is the greenest option, it still generates 2% of greenhouse gas emissions over a year.
+This pollution comes from storing information in data centres, that consume a lot of energy.

 These data centres are sometimes as big as a football stadium.
 They require huge amounts of power and adequate cooling systems, as they are constantly storing and sending emails, videos, and documents.
 Emails are the biggest source of digital pollution.
-They require a lot of energy as the email is passing through and Internet Service Provider, reaches its data centre and then is sent to the recipient.
+They require a lot of energy as the email is passing through an Internet Service Provider, reaches its data centre, and then arrives at the recipient.

 One can reduce digital pollution by: